๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 How does EMDR therapy work?
 What is Adaptive Information Processing?

 EMDR therapy is based on the Adaptive Information Processing (AIP) model, which explains how memories are stored in the brain.
-Unlike traditional talk therapy, EMDR does not require the person to extensively discuss their traumatic experience.
+Unlike traditional talk therapy, EMDR does not require the person to discuss their traumatic experience extensively.
 Instead, the focus is on changing the thoughts, emotions, and behaviors associated with the trauma to allow natural healing.

 While the terms “mind” and “brain” are often used interchangeably, they are distinct concepts.
 The brain is a physical organ, while the mind refers to the collection of thoughts, memories, beliefs, and experiences that make up a person’s identity.